-Updated as of Thursday May 21, 2:00PM ET
+Updated as of Thursday July 30, 2:00PM ET

-Access Impacts: Most Alabama State Parks and associated facilities remain open except for the following: All swimming pools and designated swimming areas, museums, arcade areas, fitness centers, nature centers, planetarium, and bike-share programs are closed or suspended.
+Access Impacts: Most Alabama State Parks and associated facilities remain open except for the following: all swimming pools and designated swimming areas, museums, arcade areas, fitness centers, nature centers, planetarium, and bike-share programs are closed or suspended.
 Playgrounds and playground equipment are closed or suspended.
 Read more here.

 Boating access areas remain open.
 For a complete list, click here.
 Beaches and beach access areas reopened May 1.
 Group gatherings are limited to 10 people or less.

 Access Impacts: Starting June 5, out-of-state visitors must complete a traveler declaration form and tested negative for COVID-19 within 72 hours of arrival or met other criteria.
 Alaska state parks remain open.
 Other travel details can be found here.

 State boating officials encourage residents to go boating and fishing if they can do so without leaving their community.
 Limited fishing charters are now open under the phase 3/4 however clients who are arriving from out of state to participate in chartered Sport/Personal Use fishing or hunting do not meet the definition of Critical Infrastructure workers and must complete the testing/registration regime as defined under Health Mandate 10.
 Read more here.
 All intrastate restrictions have been removed for traveling to communities on the road system or marine highway system.
 Travel only to communities located on the road system or marine highway system.
 Travel to remote communities is limited to essential travel only.

 Health Mandate 18 – Intrastate Travel revised travel restrictions starting June 5 to allow intrastate travel between communities.
 Travel between off-road communities can be restricted by local option.
 Contact: David Dickerson (email@example.com)